’13 Reasons Why’: Selena Gomez Was Too ‘Scared’ To Play Hannah Before Katherine Langford Joined Netflix Cast

 “It would be cool to continue the dialogue of this story,” Katherine said.
 “There are so many cliffhangers at the end of the season.”

 13 Reasons Why premiered on March 31 on Netflix.
-The series also stars Dylan Minnette, Kate Walsh and Miles Heizer.
+The series also stars Dylan Minnette, Kate Walsh, and Miles Heizer.

 [Featured Image by Kevin Winter/Getty Images]